4RAYS-by-SOLAR/taskcache-re-plugin/README.md

 ![grid](./images/grid.png)

-*Alerts are triggered falsely when working with Windows 7-8 and also if there are deleted keys that have been restored using RE.\
+*Known false positives caused by working with Windows 7\8 and registry keys restored by RE.\
 **Original Zimmerman's TaskCache plugin is available when you open `TaskCache\Tasks` key.